xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 ## Creating a simple recipe

-We use the command "chef generate cookbook" to configure our cookbook, once create we change to the recipes folder and edit the default.rb recipe.
+We use the command "chef generate cookbook" to configure our cookbook, once created, we change to the recipes folder and edit the default.rb recipe.

 ```
 ~/chef-repo/cookbooks$ chef generate cookbook ios-xr
-Generating cookbook ciscolab
+Generating cookbook ios-xr
 - Ensuring correct cookbook file content
 - Ensuring delivery configuration
 - Ensuring correct delivery build cookbook content